SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_databases.rst

 *****************
 DESCRIBE DATABASES
 *****************
-The ``DESCRIBE DATABASES`` command lets you list information about the specified database in your cluster.
+The ``DESCRIBE DATABASES`` command lets you list information about the database in your cluster.

 Syntax
 ==========
-The following is the correct syntax for the ``DESCRIBE DATABASES`` command:
+The following is the syntax for the ``DESCRIBE DATABASES`` command:

 .. code-block:: postgres